tkuhlman/blog/content/code/sysadmins.md

   - Standardize - Choose sane defaults, don't be afraid to limit choice and flexibility so the code steers people towards good practices, or at least standard practices.
   - YAGNI - reference - http://martinfowler.com/bliki/Yagni.html
     - In particular this quote "Yagni only applies to capabilities built into the software to support a presumptive feature, it does not apply to effort to make the software easier to modify."
+  ** Explore some of the ideas discussed from http://sysadvent.blogspot.com/2015/12/day-22-simplicity-in-complex-systems.html
+    - Reduce - SHE - Shrink, Hide (Some complexity is unavoidable, rather than moving it around sometimes you can hide it, of course sometimes you do want to move it around as that adds organization and in that way does simplify.), Embody related to hide in my mind, basically be the thing that handles the complexity.
 - good separation of concern and good code structure.
   - Turns out the basics of code are easy.
 5 year olds can grasp the concepts of branches and loops, most of code is dealing with the complexity of having a lot of branches and loops.
 That is why the common code constructs (classes, inheritance, types/interfaces) exist.